artainmo/web-development/back-front-end/ruby/README.md

 * An array with integer as status code, a hash containing headers and string as body.
 * The contents of a file with `send_file filePath` instead of a return statement.

+#### Accessing the request object
+The request object can be manipulated from filter, routes or error handlers and is simply named request and contains values such as `request.body`, `request.query_string`, `request.url`, `request.path`...

 #### Filters
 Filters allow manipulation of the request chain, executing code before or after the appropriate route gets processed.